 I hope everyone had a happy (and safe) 4th of July.
 I had all kinds of great blogging plans for some spectacular Ice Cream Cone Cupcakes and other party recipes, but got derailed.
 Completely foiled.
 Those posts will be coming soon and they’ll still be perfect for all the summer parties yet to come.

 I have a confession – I’ve never warmed up to Ranch dressing.
 Everyone I know loves it…but not me.
 Sometimes I think I’m a lone hold out.
 Until now.

-Sometimes a recipe gets made because there’s a “perfect storm” of ingredients!
+Rhubarb Pistachio Cake. came about because there’s a “perfect storm” of ingredients!
 A neighbor volunteered some rhubarb, I had just picked up a new carton of yogurt and I knew I had a stash of pistachios in the freezer.
 Then I happened to open up the April Martha Stewart magazine.
-Just one of a stack of magazines I’ve been meaning to get to.

 You know what I love?
 Smoothies.
 And probably you do, too?
 But what I don’t love?
 Putzing with them.
 Adding a bit of this or that, trying to get them thick and luscious but still sippable through a straw.

 I first became aware of Watermelon Yogurt Salad from the commercials of one of those Greek Yogurts.
 The idea didn’t really appeal to me much.
 That was until at my folk’s house, my StepSister stepped in and mixed a quick one up from a bit of watermelon we had languishing in the fridge.